juanitogan/flame/README.md

 ### Entity gestures

-Gesture recognition is added to entities through mixins such as `TapDetector` and `PanDetector`.
-Note that the `GestureArea` mixin is also required for most gesture-detector mixins.
+Gesture recognition is added to entities through mixins such as TapDetector and PanDetector.
+Note that the GestureArea mixin is also required for most gesture-detector mixins.

 Remember to first initialize any needed gestures in your `main()`.
 See the example [above](#game-engine-config-and-startup).